-Typically chosen when irregular maintenance tasks (i.e. less than once a year) are required to be carried out and it is deemed not to be ‘reasonably practicable’ to provide a collective solution due to cost, unsuitability of structure or aesthetics/planning permission.
+Typically chosen when irregular maintenance tasks (i.e. less than once a year) are required to be carried out by a competent person and deemed not to be ‘reasonably practicable’ to provide a collective solution due to cost, unsuitability of structure or aesthetics/planning permission.

 Although generally less expensive than collective protection options there a lot more considerations to be taken into account, including hidden costs such as annual (as a minimum) inspection and certification, user training, specialist PPE and in some cases rescue equipment and training.
 In the case of engineered systems they are installed and maintained by specialist companies.

-Personal fall protection systems and anchors normally require the user to wear a full body harness and the use of a connecting element such as a lanyard, flexible rope & grab or self retracting block.
+Personal safety systems and anchors normally require the user to wear a full body harness and the use of a connecting element such as a lanyard, flexible rope & grab or self retracting block.

-Wire systems or Horizontal Lifelines are most often thought of when people think of Personal Fall Protection products but other options such as single point anchors, deadweight anchors (non-penetrative) and temporary anchors are also commonly used.
+Wire systems or Horizontal Lifelines are most often thought of when people think of Personal protective products but other options such as single point anchors, deadweight anchors (non-penetrative) and temporary anchors are also commonly used.

-Safe access must also be considered as should the actual walking surface, roofs are not typically designed to be walked on and a dedicated walkway will minimise slips and trips, protect the roof from damage and be used as demarcation to ensure workers stay within certain areas or away from hazards.
-Demarcation systems, providing visual indications of ‘no walk’ areas can also be a useful addition to fall protection systems when used with a safe method of work.
+Safe access must also be considered as should the actual walking surface, a fragile surface or roof is not typically designed to be walked on and a dedicated walkway will minimise slips and trips, protect the area from damage and be used as demarcation to ensure workers stay within certain areas or away from hazards.
+Demarcation systems, providing visual indications of ‘no walk’ areas can also be a useful addition to a protective system when used with a safe method of work.

-Restraint must always take precedent where possible when designing a Personal Fall Protection system and in some scenarios where there is minimal unobstructed fall distance available it is the only solution.
+Restraint must always take precedent where possible when designing a Personal Fall Protection plan and in some scenarios where there is minimal unobstructed fall distance available it is the only solution.

 Where Fall Arrest has been selected, the Working at Height regulations requires a rescue plan to be in place.